UNVEILING THE PROGRAM

 -

-Applications are open in April.
-Interviews and due diligence will be conducted in May and June.
-Deal Memos will be completed in July and the Grant Selection Committee will meet in mid-July.
-Decisions on awardees will be communicated by end of July.
+Applications are open in September.
+Interviews and due diligence will be conducted in October, and the Grant Selection Committee will meet in early November.
+Decisions will be communicated by mid-November.

 - Where do I apply?